More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Comparing Biological and Artificial Computation

 The complex, temporal dynamics of the synapse are simplified into effective `weights' in artificial neural networks, modulating the influence that an input has over an artificial neuron's response.
 LLMs are commonly trained with 33--70 billion weights, and state-of-the-art models may contain over a trillion ~\parencite{epoch2023announcingupdatedpcddatabase}.
 These weights are generally initialized from random distributions and adjusted via gradients obtained by minimizing a numerical error value at a given task (Section \ref{sec_modules}).

 Large-scale artificial neural networks were implemented with weights encoded into single- or double-precision floating-point values (32 or 64 bits)---making them effectively real-valued and continuously variable.
-However, implementing the storage, transport, and manipulation of these values scales nonlinearly with the number of bits in the representation.
-This scaling strongly motivated developers of AI systems to reduce the precision of weights.
-Currently, weights can be quantized to representations with as little as 4 bits---a codingthat is similar in precision to the estimates of variability in biological synapses~\parencite{wu_understanding_2023, bartol_nanoconnectomic_2015}.
+However, the cost of multiplying these values scales nonlinearly with the number of bits in the representation.
+This scaling strongly motivated developers of AI systems to reduce the precision of weights \cite{dally_hardware_2023}.
+Currently, weights can be quantized to representations with as little as 4 bits---a coding that is similar in precision to the estimates of variability in biological synapses~\parencite{wu_understanding_2023, bartol_nanoconnectomic_2015}.

 Although biological synapses are immobile on the timescale of spiking activity, weights in digital hardware are highly mobile---transported on digital buses and stored in static random access memory (SRAM) registers during calculation, and stored on dynamic random access memory (DRAM) or slower nonvolatile storage media such as flash~\parencite{rochefort_dendritic_2012}.
 The extra cost associated with transporting, storing, and waiting for weight data in digital hardware has motivated the development of numerous architectures that target this inefficiency, compiling representations of neural network programs into graphs that can be executed via systolic array architectures.
 Essentially, during execution, weights stay in local processor memories, and only input-dependent data, such as activations, are transported across the system~\parencite{chow_intermediate_2013, reuther_lincoln_2023}.
-Even if the required weight data exceed the amount of local memory available to each processor, the necessary weights can be swapped in and out of local memory before they are needed, allowing for ``streaming'' processing that can reduce time and energy wasted as processors wait for information to arrive~\parencite{hall_training_2023}.
-Through these advances, specialized systems have demonstrated speedups and efficiency increases of various programs and applications when compared with even highly parallel architectures such as GPUs~\parencite{emani_comprehensive_2022}.
+But as previously mentioned, weight data may exceed the amount of local memory available to each processor, requiring weights to be swapped in and out of local memory~\parencite{hall_training_2023}.